Houston, Missouri: Geography

 Houston is located in the Missouri Ozarks in central Texas County, at the intersection of U.S. Route 63 and Missouri Route 17.
 Cabool is approximately 15 miles to the southwest and Licking about 12 miles to the northeast on route 63.

 According to the United States Census Bureau, the city has a total area of 3.64 sqmi, all land.
 Houston is the second-largest city in Texas County, behind Cabool.
-The town is located south of Rolla.
+It is located south of Rolla.